equalitie/banjax/src/processor/readme.txt

 1.1 GTEST

-Gtest has been moved out of the project, the build now depends on a system install of the gtest library and headers instead of a local install, on a clean install with gtest installed we had a mismatch between the library and the local headers
+Gtest has been moved out of the project, the build now depends on a system install of the gtest library and headers instead of a local install On a clean install with gtest installed we had a mismatch between the library and the local headers.

 1.2 SVM

-svm is included in source form (/src/processor/utils/svm), this will guarantee banjax will be building as svm is not a standard library, we might have to look into this for gtest as well
+svm is included in source form (/src/processor/utils/svm), this will guarantee banjax will be building as svm is not a standard library.
+We might have to look into this for gtest as well.

 LOGENTRY (src/processor/log_entry.h)